-Join David Powers for an in-depth discussion in this video How PHP handles file uploads, part of Uploading Files Securely with PHP.
+Join David Powers for an in-depth discussion in this video How PHP handles file uploads, part of PHP: Uploading Files Securely.

 To upload files with PHP, you need to create a web page with a form and file input field.
 In my editing program, I've created a page called form.php, and I've saved it in a folder called Uploads, inside the Server Root.
 So let's create the form.
 I'm going to maximize my Editing pane, so we can see the code more clearly.
 And the form will go here, underneath the h1 heading.
 Form, and the action attribute tells the browser which processing strip to use when the form is submitted.
 We're going to make this a self processing form.